CSCfi/csc-user-guide/docs/data/sensitive-data/sd-desktop-export.md

 ![After downloading the files, you need to adjust their extensions.](https://a3s.fi/docs-files/sensitive-data/SD_Connect/Old_download_2.png)

-### Step 8: Decrypt the files with the Crypt4gh application
+### 8. Decrypt the files with the Crypt4gh application

 Next, you can decrypt the file using the Crypt4GH application and your secret encryption key.
 Unfortunately, it is currently only possible to single files and compressed folders.